astronomer/docs/astro/connect-aws.md

 ### Configure additional routes for a VPC connection

-Your initial VPC connection connects Astro to your VPC through a primary VPC block.
-You can create additional routes for secondary CIDR blocks to connect Astro to other data services or systems within the external VPC.
+Your initial VPC connection connects Astro to your external VPC through a primary CIDR block.
+To connect Astro to other data services or systems within the external VPC, you can create additional routes to secondary CIDR blocks or subnets within the primary CIDR block.
+You can also complete this setup if you recently configured a new service in your external VPC and want to connect it with Astro without updating your base VPC connection.

 1. Open the **Routes** tab, then click **+ Route**.

 2. Configure the following details for your route:

     - **Route ID**: Provide a name for the route.
-    - **Destination**: Enter a CIDR block or specific subnets of the external VPC.
+    - **Destination**: Enter the subnet of the service in the external VPC.
     - **Target**: Select the VPC peering connection you configured.

 3. Click **Create Route**, then wait a few minutes for the route to be created.